zsmith1/webapp-ui-tests/README.md

 # webapp-ui-tests
-This repo contains UI tests for my webapp using selenium webdriver
+This repo contains UI tests for my webapp using Selenium Webdriver and Behave framework